-Secondary outcomes The secondary outcomes are measurements of the effect of the intervention that are related to the secondary objectives.
+Secondary outcomes The secondary outcomes are measurements of treatment effect that are related to the secondary objectives.
 If there are multiple outcomes associated with each secondary objective, consider listing the secondary outcomes under relevant subheadings (e.g., efficacy, immunogenicity, and safety).
 Follow the same guidelines provided under primary outcomes to describe each of the secondary outcomes.
 It is recommended that the list of secondary outcomes be short, because the chance of demonstrating an effect on any secondary endpoint after appropriate correction for multiplicity becomes increasingly large as the number of outcomes increases.
 Ensure outcomes are obtainable.